Dialogues

 Our team has run research assessment trips, collaborative community workshops, public and private sector dialogues, academic conferences, and roundtables with partners across industries and disciplines to best inform the development of LandLedger and what it can become.

-Each new conversation–whether with a professor, cartographer, humanitarian, refugee or anything in between–offers a deeper, more nuanced, and more creative perspective on how to go about understanding and tending to the issues of housing, land, and property recordation in crisis contexts.
+Each new conversation–whether with a professor, cartographer, humanitarian, displaced person, or anything in between–offers a deeper, more nuanced, and more creative perspective on how to go about understanding and tending to the issues of housing, land, and property recordation in crisis contexts.

 This is where the link will jump to